 Targeted non recurrent investment has been made in Urology (0.5 WTE funded out of the Trust's Public Inquiry spend, and 1.5 WTE where the Trust have went at risk), and upper GI and Gynae as noted above.
 More recently, SPPG have indicated they will support additional funding for 2.0 wte for Skin although this is not yet finalised.
-RAG rating for Recommendation 2 Recommendation 3.
-The s AMBER Southern Health and Social Care Trust must promote and encourage staff to raise concerns openly and safely. e a cultur e that allows all culture.
-The SHSCT must take action Clinical Cancer Services oversight mo Ilture primarily focused on patient safety and respect for the opinions of all member if it thinks that patient safety, dignity or comfort is or may be compromised.
-Issues nthly agenda.
+RAG rating for Recommendation 2 AMBER

+Recommendation 3.
+The Southern Health and Social Care Trust must promote and encourage a culture that allows all staff to raise concerns openly and safely.

+This will be achieved by ensuring a culture primarily focused on patient safety and respect for the opinions of all members in a collaborative and equal culture.
+The SHSCT must take action if it thinks that patient safety, dignity or comfort is or may be compromised.
+Issues raised must be included in the Clinical Cancer Services oversight monthly agenda.
 There must be action on issues escalated.
-Assurance form the numb tified, numbers of issues resolved and number of issues outstanding. s raised mu st be included in the
+Assurance form the number of issues raised through Cancer Services, Datix incidents identified, numbers of issues resolved and number of issues outstanding.

-RAG 3) status i.
-Review of Trust and Regional Guidelines and Policies Update as of May 2022 Raising Concerns Policy Whistle Blowing Policy Work commenced January 2022 to Review of all current Trust & Regional Policies Policy DOH Your Right to Raise a including: DOH Your Right to Concern Guide Whistle Blowing Policy Raise a Concern Nursing & Midwifery DOH Your Right to Raise a Concern Accountability & Assurance Nursing and Midwifery Accountability and Assurance Framework Working Well Framework Working Well Together Policy Together Policy Working Well Together Focus on Induction Pathway Policy Support and encourage raising of concerns / potential concerns.
-Nursing and Review of historical reporting of concerns completed.
-Midwifery Recognised that theme of concerns raised was based on working conditions Accountabilty associated with staffing levels.
-Framework Leadership "walkabouts" from Operational and Corporate Senior Staff across all directorates established.
-Allows staff to become familiar with management and be comfortable in Terms of potentially raising concerns.
-Reference - Identifying learning from other Inquiries for example Muckamore.
-Cancer Nurse
+To address this recommendation the Trust agreed to focus on the following: Service Lead / Update as at 28 February 2024 Sub point RAG status Evidence document reference (Appendix 3) i.
+Review of Trust and Regional Guidelines and Policies Whistle Blowing Policy DOH Your Right to Raise a Concern Guide Nursing &amp; Midwifery Accountability &amp; Assurance Framework Working Well Together Policy Work commenced January 2022 to Review of all current Trust &amp; Regional Policies including: Whistle Blowing Policy DOH Your Right to Raise a Concern Nursing and Midwifery Accountability and Assurance Framework Working Well Together Policy Focus on Induction Pathway Support and encourage raising of concerns / potential concerns.
+Review of historical reporting of concerns completed.
+Recognised that theme of concerns raised was based on working conditions associated with staffing levels.
+Leadership "walkabouts" from Operational and Corporate Senior Staff across all directorates established.
+Allows staff to become familiar with management and be comfortable in potentially raising concerns.
+Identifying learning from other Inquiries for example Muckamore.
+Raising Concerns Policy DOH Your Right to Raise a Concern Working Well Together Policy Nursing and Midwifery Accountabilty Framework Terms of Reference - Cancer Nurse